SamChou19815/website/packages/blog/blog/2020-01-07-my-decade-in-review.md

 On Wednesday night, I recalled that there was a ceremony for being grown up.
 Now I almost forgot everything about those random poems and songs, but only a student film that showed the life of one nerdy student, that eventually became more socially natural.
 I was not sure whether it was a satire against me, but I no longer cared.
-I enjoyed watching it because it’s fun to see it getting so wrong.
+I enjoyed watching it because it's fun to see it getting so wrong.
 I thought that there would be a day that my six-figure salary would render all these talks futile.

-Of course, I didn’t get a six-figure salary that year, nor there was any evidence that I was on track at that time.
+Of course, I didn't get a six-figure salary that year, nor there was any evidence that I was on track at that time.
 However, I did come back from Inner Mongolia with a resolution to remain nerdy and a workable idea to fix my neural network models.
 I did learn something profound about myself, which could make the event organizer happy since it probably was one of the goal of the trip, although it was in an opposite direction that people might hope.

-In August 2016, I had a tour around various US Universities’ campuses.
+In August 2016, I had a tour around various US Universities' campuses.
 When the tour was planned around May, its original purpose was to learn the culture and background of different universities to help me to decide which one to apply for early decision.
 Things had changed.
 In June, I already locked myself to Cornell after some initial research on the CS courses offered by some universities.
-In July, my Mom insisted that Penn was better and sent me a list of graduation reports of Penn’s CS department with quite a lot of graduates entering Google.
-Cornell did a bad job on publishing these stats and it would take me a while to find a slightly outdated and incomplete version of Cornell one to show that it’s not worse.
+In July, my Mom insisted that Penn was better and sent me a list of graduation reports of Penn's CS department with quite a lot of graduates entering Google.
+Cornell did a bad job on publishing these stats and it would take me a while to find a slightly outdated and incomplete version of Cornell one to show that it's not worse.
 Things were in a stalemate and the tour was the key to break the balance.

 Fortunately, Cornell organized the tour by colleges and I was attracted by the college of